 It is expected that Judge Menendez will soon pass a verdict on restraining ICE activities in Minnesota.
 The hearing on Monday discussed the balance between federal immigration enforcement authority and state concerns about civil liberties and public safety.
 Minneapolis city attorneys argued that the overwhelming federal presence is creating widespread apprehension among residents and causing long-term community damage.

-This legal dispute over federal authority and state sovereignty in immigration enforcement reflects broader tensions in US federalism.
+This legal dispute over federal authority and state sovereignty in immigration enforcement reflects broader tensions in U.S. federalism.
 While states have historically played significant roles in law enforcement, immigration is primarily a federal responsibility.
 The current disagreement tests this relationship, particularly when federal operations occur on an unprecedented scale within state borders.

 Clinton’s warning about relinquishing freedoms is particularly notable given his own experience with civil liberties debates during his presidency.
 His statement emphasizes the irreversible nature of democratic regression, suggesting that rights surrendered during crises might be difficult or impossible to recover.
 His reference to American history places the current situation in the context of the nation’s founding principles and the susceptibility of democratic institutions.